hyperledger-archives/grid-rfcs/text/0000-grid-primitives.md

 ### Enums

 An enum data type restricts values to a limited set of possible values.
-The definition for this data type includes a list of strings names describing a possible state of the enum.
+The definition for this data type includes a list of string names describing all the possible variants of the enum.

 ### Structs